ErinBecker/digital-humanities-phylogenetics/resources/sumerian/lexical_texts/List_of_Trees.md

 Most texts from this period can be dated and located fairly well.
 The great majority is available on [DCCLT](http://oracc.org/dcclt).

 ## First Millennium
 Local variation largely disappears in first millennium sources; all sources are now bilingual.
 The list of trees and wooden objects is *much* longer than its Old Babylonian and Middle Babylonian counterparts were.
 The sources have not been collected systematically in DCCLT and those that are available have not been linked to a composite texts.
-The impression is that previous generations of scholars over-emphasized the homogeneity of first millennium scholarly tradition and that in fact there is quite a bit of variation (although certainly much less than in earlier periods.
+The impression is that previous generations of scholars over-emphasized the homogeneity of first millennium scholarly tradition and that in fact there is quite a bit of variation (although certainly much less than in earlier periods).

 # Other Lists
 The list of Trees and Wooden objects is just one example of a (thematic) lexical lists.
 Other such lists exist and present their own opportunities and challenges.